-DDC is responsible for the management and overall implementation of environmental restoration programs at the Depot.
-The Department of Army (DA), Headquarters, Office of the Assistant Chief of Staff for Installation Management, BRAC Division represents the DA's interests in matters relating to BRAC property transfer issues and long-term DA responsibilities at the Depot.
-The U.S. Army Corps of Engineers (USACE) Engineering and Support Center, Huntsville, (CEHNC) and the U.S. Air Force Center for Engineering and the Environment (AFCEE) support removal, remedial design (RD) and RA under the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA).
+DDC was responsible for the management and overall implementation of environmental restoration programs at the Depot.
+DA, Headquarters, Office of the Assistant Chief of Staff for Installation Management, BRAC Division represents the DA's interests in matters relating to BRAC property transfer issues and long-term responsibilities at the Depot.
+DDC transferred authority effective 17 December 2010 for continued remedy operation and long term monitoring to the DA.
+The U.S. Air Force Center for Engineering and the Environment (AFCEE) supports DLA and DA for RA under the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA).

-DDC conducts the environmental restoration program in compliance with DLA, DA, DOD, local, state, and federal statutes and regulations, and in accordance with the FFA.
+DDC has conducted, and the DA will continue to conduct, the environmental restoration program in compliance with DLA, DA, DOD, local, state, and federal statutes and regulations, and in accordance with the FFA.
 Upon termination of material handling operations at the Depot in 1997 and completion of the Memphis Depot Caretaker operations in 2001, the operations-related environmental compliance program ended.

-The combined objectives of the BCT, CEHNC, AFCEE and other supporting agencies for the environmental restoration program at the Depot are as follows:
+The combined objectives of the BCT, AFCEE and other supporting agencies for the environmental restoration program at the Depot are as follows:

-- Protect human health and the environment; - Continue compliance with existing statutes and regulations; - Conduct ongoing environmental restoration program activities in accordance with CERCLA, as amended by the Superfund Amendments and Reauthorization Act (SARA), the State of Tennessee regulations, and other applicable regulations; - Meet FFA schedules and deadlines; - Continue efforts to identify all potentially contaminated areas and incorporate any new sites into the BCP, as appropriate: - Establish priorities for environmental restoration and restoration-related compliance activities so that property disposal and reuse goals can be met; - Complete the environmental restoration process as soon as practicable for each site, in an order of priority that takes into account both environmental concerns and redevelopment plans; - Identify opportunities for selected removal actions to control, eliminate, or reduce risks to manageable levels;
+- Protect human health and the environment; - Continue compliance with existing statutes and regulations; - Conduct ongoing environmental restoration program activities in accordance with CERCLA, as amended by the Superfund Amendments and Reauthorization Act (SARA), the State of Tennessee regulations, and other applicable regulations; - Meet FFA schedules and deadlines;

-- Continue to consider future land use when characterizing risks associated with releases of hazardous substance wastes; - Conduct long-term RAs for groundwater and any necessary reviews to evaluate the progress of remediation; - Establish interim and long-term monitoring (LTM) plans for other RAs, as appropriate; - Continue to identify and map the environmental condition of installation property with the intent of identifying areas suitable for transfer by deed; - Conduct site-specific environmental baseline surveys (EBSs) as necessary to support transfer and lease of property; - Meet requirements of the National Environmental Policy Act (NEPA) related to environmental restoration, property disposal, and reuse of the Depot; and - Advise DA of property that is deemed suitable for transfer and properties that are not suitable for transfer because they are either not properly evaluated or pose an unacceptable human health or environmental risk..
+- Continue efforts to identify all potentially contaminated areas and incorporate any new sites into the BCP, as appropriate; - Establish priorities for environmental restoration and restoration-related compliance activities so that property disposal and reuse goals can be met; - Complete the environmental restoration process as soon as practicable for each site, in an order of priority that takes into account both environmental concerns and redevelopment plans; - Identify opportunities for selected removal actions to control, eliminate, or reduce risks to manageable levels; - Continue to consider future land use when characterizing risks associated with releases of hazardous substance wastes; - Conduct long-term RAs for groundwater and any necessary reviews to evaluate the progress of remediation; - Establish interim and long-term monitoring (LTM) plans for other RAs, as appropriate; - Continue to identify and map the environmental condition of installation property with the intent of identifying areas suitable for transfer by deed; - Conduct site-specific environmental baseline surveys (EBSs) as necessary to support transfer and lease of property; - Meet requirements of the National Environmental Policy Act (NEPA) related to environmental restoration, property disposal, and reuse of the Depot; and - Advise DA of property that is deemed suitable for transfer and properties that are not suitable for transfer because they are either not properly evaluated or pose an unacceptable human health or environmental risk.